francescortiz/image/README.markdown

 * **IMAGE_CACHE_HTTP_EXPIRATION**: (default=3600 * 24 * 30) What to say to browsers in the HTTP Response headers about cache duration.

+* **S3_MIRROR_ROOT**: Directory where local empty files are going to be created.
+Applies only when using LocallyCachedS3BotoStorage.
+It serves as a local cache for calls to `.exists()`.

 ### Dependency on django settings

 * **STATIC_ROOT / STATICFILES**: Only if you use overlay or mask.

 * **FILE_UPLOAD_TEMP_DIR**: Used to store temporary images when working with videos.

+## Storage

+### LocallyMirroredS3BotoStorage

+Dynamic image generation relies heavily on checking for existance of generated files.
+S3 is very slow when checking for existance of files.
+This storage is a simple wrapper that keeps a local cache ef existance of files throgh a local mirror of empty files.

 ## Custom fields
 It adds two custom fields you can use with your models: